Analies Dyjak, M.A. | Hydroviv Research Analyst

-For our assessment of the city of Virginia Beach's water, we aggregated water quality test data from the City of Virginia Beach Public Utilities, the U.S. Environmental Protection Agency (EPA), as well as from samples that we collect and analyze.
+Our team of Water Nerds has updated our report of Virginia Beach to include the most recent available data.
+We aggregated information from the City of Virginia Beach Public Utilities, the U.S. Environmental Protection Agency (EPA), as well as from samples that we collect and analyze.
 We cross reference these data with toxicity studies in the scientific literature and look at upcoming regulatory changes.
-The water filters that we sell in Virginia Beach are optimized with this data in mind.
+The water filters that we build for our customers in Virginia Beach are optimized with these data in mind.

 Source Of Virginia Beach Drinking Water

-The Lake Gaston Water Supply Pipeline provides water to Virginia Beach citizens through a 76-mile-long pipeline leading from Lake Gaston in Brunswick County to Lake Prince, a reservoir located in Suffolk but owned and operated by Norfolk.
+Virginia Beach gets its drinking water from Lake Gaston.
+The water is delivered from Lake Gaston to Lake Prince, where it's then treated and distributed by the city.
 Lake Gaston provides an average of 34 million gallons per day (MGD) of water to Virginia Beach citizens.

 Lead In Virginia Beach Drinking Water